PauloSchreiner/yeast_genome_assembly/README.md

       - Archive used configs in results/run_*/config_backup.yaml
       - Generate comparative reports when different configs are tested

+- **Expanding to genome annotation**:
+    Why limit ourselves to assembling yeast genomes?
+This tool will later be expanded to include genome annotation with Augustus!

+- **Improving outputs**:
+    Last but not least, improve the terminal outputs and create general reports of all pipeline for users to assess.

+---

 *If you have suggestions, please open an issue within the repo! :D*